How do I apply for my United States Citizenship?

 What is Derivative Citizenship?

-Derivative citizenship is the process under which an individual gains citizenship through naturalization of one parent, birth to United States citizen parents, or adoption by United States parents.
+Derivative citizenship is the process under which an individual gains citizenship through the naturalization of one parent, birth to United States citizen parents, or adoption by United States parents.
 There are several requirements that must be met for such process, and you must consult with an experienced immigration attorney before applying for such status.
 Call us today for a consultation.

 For more information about naturalization please visit this link.